 Assumes the same meaning as Complete Package.

+Manufacturing

+Manufacturing as a term describes the activity of building a Composition which may include track file creation and/or repurposing.

 Supplemental Package

 An IMF Package that references one or more CPL(s) from its Packing List and missing one or more track files referenced by said CPL(s).
 The Packing List must not reference any track files not referenced from included CPL(s).